benjaminion/upgrading-ethereum-book/src/book.md

 Including `Deposit` objects in blocks is only implicitly rewarded, in that, if there are pending deposits that the block proposer does not include then the block is invalid, so the proposer receives no reward.

 There is no direct reward for including `VoluntaryExit` objects.
-However, for each validator exited, rewards for the remaining validators increase very slightly, so it's as well for proposers not to ignore `VoluntaryExit`s.
+However, for each validator exited, rewards for the remaining validators increase very slightly, so it's still beneficial for proposers not to ignore `VoluntaryExit`s.

 #### `ProposerSlashing`